 Hero Harbor was founded in November 2018 with a mission to provide our nation’s Heroes with an easy to use, id verified technical solution for finding and connecting with others like them.
 Later that mission was expanded beyond its digital borders to also provide transitional housing communities where Heroes and their families can ease back into civilian life guided by like-minded mentors.

-Dawn Keegan is a four-year Marine veteran who served as Public Affairs/Combat Correspondent.
-She spent two years at Parris Island where she was privileged to interview WWII Battle of Iwo Jima Medal of Honor recipient Jacklyn Harrell Lucas, voluntarily deployed in support of Desert Storm and served as the Northern Bureau Chief for a year in Okinawa, Japan.
+Creative co-founder Dawn Keegan is a four-year Marine veteran who served as Public Affairs/Combat Correspondent.
+She spent two years at Parris Island where she was privileged to interview WWII Battle of Iwo Jima Medal of Honor recipient Jacklyn Harrell Lucas.
+She voluntarily deployed in support of Desert Storm and served as the Northern Bureau Chief for a year in Okinawa, Japan.

 Always the chronic and compulsive observer of human nature, Dawn’s earliest memory of attempting to improve someone else’s happiness comes from the age of about 6 when she followed her uncle around burying pennies so that he would be successful in the use of his metal detector.

-Later, Tony’s father got a laptop, and then a desktop running DOS which led Tony to begin writing batch files to automate things, and learning how to hex edit files, mostly to hack save files for infinite money or stats.
+Later, Tony’s father got a laptop, and then a desktop running DOS which led to Tony begin writing batch files to automate things, and learning how to hex edit files, mostly to hack save files for infinite money or stats.

 In college, he got into Magic: The Gathering and learned databases so he could catalog all of his cards.
 He got his first internet account when he found out they had a representative on a USENET newsgroup who made card rulings and such.
 They didn’t have a local number, so he had to either dial long distance to Atlanta or dial into one of the free lines w/ the local college and telnet to their servers.
 From there he started learning about internet technology and culture.